 All new students receive a copy of The Compass, the student handbook when they arrive on campus.
 A section of The Compass lists the name of at least one contact person for each student organization so that interested students can obtain more information at any time.
-In addition, Gator Days at the beginning of fall semester gives new students a chance to learn about Allegheny’s clubs and organizations in relaxed, enjoyable environment .
+In addition, Gator Days at the beginning of the fall semester gives new students a chance to learn about Allegheny’s clubs and organizations in a relaxed, enjoyable environment .

 Allegheny Student Government (ASG)

 Through ASG, students participate in the governance of the College.
 ASG officers and senators are elected by popular student ballot.
 ASG is responsible for appointing students to serve on the standing committees of the College and of the board of trustees.
-ASG also allocates student activity fees to campus organizations, and oversees a number of student programs.
+ASG also allocates student activity fees to campus organizations and oversees a number of student programs.